kanghaoranjustin/cloud-computing-final-project/README.md

 This app classifies animal images.

 ## How to use
-You will get a predicted class of your selected animal image along with the probability of the prediction by submitting the image link(make sure it ends with .jpg) on our app.
+You will get a predicted class of your selected animal image along with its probability by submitting the image link(make sure it ends with .jpg) on our app.

+## Get Docker Image
+docker pull hrjkang/img_classifier